Florida gave voting rights to people with felony convictions. Now some face charges for voting. - NewsBreak

 “I don’t believe that he knew he was committing fraud,” Bolton’s sister said. “ I do feel like he is a pawn.”

 The post Florida gave voting rights to people with felony convictions.
-Now some face charges for voting. appeared first on Iowa Capital Dispatch .
+Now some face charges for voting. appeared first on Ohio Capital Journal .